“Constant kindness can accomplish much. As the sun makes ice melt, kindness causes misunderstanding, mistrust, and hostility to evaporate.”

 It is easy to remember and to feel motivated to express kindness when someone is having a rough time or have just finished an important project.

-But also remember to express kindness for how someone continues to put so much love into the dinners you eat.
+But also remember to express kindness and encouragement for how someone continues to put so much love into the dinners you eat.
 Or for being on time every day and doing their job well and keeping deadlines.

 7. Hide a surprising and kind note.